 Federal Aviation Administration (FAA), Department of Transportation (DOT).

-The FAA is adopting a new airworthiness directive (AD) for certain Bombardier Model DHC-8-301, -311, and -315 airplanes.
-This AD requires replacing the pressure control valve of the Type 1 emergency door.
-This AD results from reports that the pressure control valve of the Type 1 emergency door is susceptible to freezing.
-We are issuing this AD to ensure that the pressure control valve does not freeze and prevent the door seal from deflating, which could result in the inability to open the door in an emergency.
+The FAA proposes to adopt a new airworthiness directive (AD) for certain Bombardier Model DHC-8-301, -311, and -315 airplanes.
+This proposed AD would require replacing the pressure control valve of the Type 1 emergency door.
+This proposed AD is prompted by reports that the pressure control valve of the Type 1 emergency door is susceptible to freezing.
+We are proposing this AD to ensure that the pressure control valve does not freeze and prevent the door seal from deflating, which could result in the inability to open the door in an emergency.

-Contact Bombardier, Inc., Bombardier Regional Aircraft Division, 123 Garratt Boulevard, Downsview, Ontario M3K 1Y5, Canada, for service information identified in this AD.Start Further Info
+For service information identified in this proposed AD, contact Bombardier, Inc., Bombardier Regional Aircraft Division, 123 Garratt Boulevard, Downsview, Ontario M3K 1Y5, Canada.

 FOR FURTHER INFORMATION CONTACT:

 Ezra Sasson, Aerospace Engineer, Systems and Equipment Branch, ANE-171, FAA, New York Aircraft Certification Office, 1600 Stewart Avenue, Suite 410, Westbury, New York 11590; telephone (516) 228-7320; fax (516) 794-5531.End Further Info End Preamble Start Supplemental Information